 2. Foam wreaths are friggin’ expensive, 40% off coupon or not

-I had seen a tip for making a wreath from that pipe insulation stuff, but when I went to Canadian Tire with wonderful Hubs to fiddle with the foam insulation, it kept going all bendy, no matter what I did.
-The trip was not wasted though, because I grabbed plan B: a pool noodle.
-I’d heard of these working pretty well as wreaths too, but could never track one down in the winter and totally forgot about woolly wreaths in the summer.
+I had seen a tip for making a wreath from that pipe insulation stuff, but when I went to Canadian Tire to fiddle with the foam insulation it kept bending and kinking weird, no matter what I did.
+The trip was not wasted though, because I grabbed plan B: a pool noodle, which only cost a couple of dollars.
+Here’s how to make a wreath from a pool noodle!

 I decided to use the length as-is for a large, statement-making wreath.
 If you’d like a smaller wreath, just trim some off the ends.
 I formed the pool into a circle and Hubby applied some of the LePage Gel Epoxy we used for the agate necklaces.
-Then we taped the seam with clear packing tape, which was thin enough not to create a bulgy mess, but it held the noodle while the epoxy set.
+Then I taped the seam with clear packing tape, which was thin enough not to create a bulgy mess, but it held the noodle while the epoxy set.
 I let it dry for a day, although the epoxy should really set in minutes.
 Spoiler alert: the pool noodle made a perfect foam wreath replacement, for less than $2.00.
 It never sagged or drooped and lasted through in climate weather on my front door too.